Deployment Guide

 For practical deployment tasks, use the following documents:

-This DEPLOYMENT.md file is intentionally high-level – treat code and prefect.yaml as the source of truth for deployments, and use blog_infra for all production infrastructure changes.
+This page is intentionally high-level – treat code and data/platform/prefect.yaml as the source of truth for deployments.